Athletics at the 2012 Summer Olympics – Men's 4 × 400 metres relay

 Also during the second heat, the Dominican Republic failed to make the second exchange between Felix Sánchez and Joel Mejía within the zone and were disqualified.
 Then halfway through the third leg, Jamaica's Jermaine Gonzales pulled a muscle and was unable to continue.

-In the final, Bahamas started off with their best 400 runners, 4th place Chris Brown and 7th place Demetrius Pinder.
+In the final, which Mitchell was unable to start, Bahamas started off with their best 400 runners, 4th place Chris Brown and 7th place Demetrius Pinder.
 Brown had a clear lead through the first 350 metres before fading to hand off just slightly ahead of Bryshon Nellum.
 Over the next leg, Josh Mance brought the American team into contention, with the two teams separating from the rest of the field.
 On the final straightaway, Pinder extended the lead slightly, his relay split of 43.3 credited as the 7th (now 9th) fastest relay splits in history.
 On the third leg, Tony McQuay passed Michael Mathieu early on the back stretch and extended the lead by a few metres.
 McQuay's split was reported to be 43.4.
 Last minute fill in Angelo Taylor took the baton in the lead, but Ramon Miller ran up to maintain contact.
 Coming off the final turn, he moved past Taylor with 50 meters to go and won.
 Trinidad and Tobago again improved their national record in winning the bronze.
-It was only the third time an American team had been beaten in the Olympic 4 × 400 metres relay.

 Oscar Pistorius ran the anchor leg for the South African team, but they were already well beaten before he received the baton.

-The fifth place Russian team was later disqualified when two of its members received doping bans in 2017 after a re-test of their samples.
+The fifth-placed Russian team was later disqualified when two of its members received doping bans in 2017 after a re-test of their samples.